mavenius/Power-Control-HomeAssistant/README.md

 				False
 			{% endif %}
 		```
 	- The logic of restarting loads has been modified.
-Now, instead of relying only on the disconnection threshold, a reactivation threshold has been added to avoid unwanted continuous cycling.
+Now, instead of relying only on the shedding threshold, a reactivation threshold has been added to avoid unwanted continuous cycling.
 In addition, a fixed time of 20 seconds has been set for power-up between loads.

 #### **Version: 1.5:**